Stuck trying to stop your space heater from tripping your circuit breaker?

 This may sound like a good idea, and an efficient way of saving money and space, but let me tell you that it could be causing your problem.

 Outlets and circuits are designed to handle a specific amount of voltage in order to function adequately.
 When you plug too many electrical devices into one, circuit overload occurs.
 This could explain why your space heater is tripping your breakers.

 Solution: Try not to plug a lot of electrics into one outlet or circuit.
 A circuit is a collection of outlets which are all connected to the one breaker.
 Often, one or several rooms are on the same circuits.
 So if your space heater causes your breaker to trip, try unplugging a few other appliances and then plug in the heater again.

 Being conscious with your electric usage will not only stop your breakers from tripping, but also extend the lifespan of your gadgets and devices.

 Assuming you’re being responsible about your electrical load, we can safely move on to considering a faulty outlet.

 This can be a little tricky to diagnose, as the signs are very similar to those of overheating or short-circuiting.

 Depending on the severity of the damage to the outlet, it might not be supplying any electricity to your appliance, or be doing so intermittently.
 The latter is much more concerning than the former, as it could render your unit vulnerable to permanent damage as a result of random electricity bursts.

+If the heater works fine in another outlet, try plugging a different appliance into the one that was tripping the breaker.
+If that causes the breaker to trip, then the outlet is likely faulty.
 If you want a DIY challenge and own a multimeter, you can test the suspicious outlet for continuity.
 This is completely optional, but strongly encouraged, as a faulty wall outlet could be the first sign of a greater malfunction in your home’s electrical layout.

 It’s best to nip these kinds of things in the bud.